joao-alemao/laziest/README.md

 3. `laziest init` adds a one-time source line to `.bashrc`/`.zshrc`
 4. After adding a command, it's immediately available as a shell alias (after sourcing)

-## Tags

-Tags help organize commands by project or category:

-- Comma-separated, no spaces: `-t Tag1,Tag2`
-- Filter commands: `laziest list -t Tag`
-- Run with picker: `laziest run -t Tag` (shows interactive picker if multiple matches)
-- Tags are displayed in the picker: `command_name  [Tag1, Tag2]  actual command`

-## Dynamic Bindings
+## Dynamic Bindings Reference

 Commands can include dynamic placeholders that prompt for selection at runtime.
+Use `add-easy` to create these interactively, or write them manually:

 ### Directory Binding